ravichugh/sketch-n-sketch/workspace/src/blog/posts/01-case-studies.md

 We can set the `show` parameter to `false` in order to hide the sliders from the output.
-From there, we use the export facility in Sketch-N-Sketch to generate the raw SVG for our design, which we can copy and paste into other SVG editors.
+From there, we use the export facility in Sketch-N-Sketch to generate the raw SVG for our design, which we can copy and paste into other SVG editors or HTML documents.

 <!-- ### "Animations" -->